Interplay of space charge and intrabeam scattering in the LHC ion injector chain: Introduction

 To progress in the understanding of the performance limitations of the heavy ion injector chain at CERN, it is important to have a reliable tool to simulate IBS together with other effects.
 Such a simulation tool will also be crucial for studies of future collider projects.
-In~\cite{zampetakis:arxiv}, a simple kick was used to simulate the IBS effect in tracking simulations for rings that operate above transition.
-However, for rings operating below transition, simulating the IBS effect entails the additional complexity that the momenta exchange due to IBS can lead to damping of the emittance in one or more planes~\cite{Piwinski:1974it}.
+In~\cite{zampetakis:clic}, a simple kick was used to simulate the IBS effect in tracking simulations for rings that operate above transition where no equilibrium can exist~\cite{Piwinski:1974it}.
+This means that all three planes growth indefinitely in the presence of IBS alone, if no other limitations are exceeded.
+However, for rings operating below transition, equilibrium among the three planes can exist.
+Thus, simulating the IBS effect entails the additional complexity that the momenta exchange due to IBS can lead to damping of the emittance in one or more planes~\cite{Piwinski:1974it}.
+In this case, a simple diffusive kick is not sufficient and a friction force is needed to simulate the particle' momenta exchange.
 In this paper, we introduce a general IBS kick based on the Kinetic Theory~\cite{Zenkevich:0,Zenkevich:1,Zenkevich:2} and the Nagaitsev's formalism~\cite{Nagaitsev}, which is capable of dealing with rings that operate below transition as well.
 Using this kick, a simulation campaign was performed for the CERN ion injectors, in particular the Low Energy Ion Ring (LEIR) and the Super Proton Synchrotron (SPS).
 The goal of these simulations is to understand and recreate experimental observations of transverse emittance growth, that so far could not be explained by stand-alone IBS and SC simulations, by studying the interplay between SC and IBS.